Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 dolls,

-toys and games to play with.
+mes to play with.

-Ballgames were popular sports among teenage boys as they were among adult men.
+Ball games were popular sports among teenage boys as they were among adult men.
 Apalachee mothers, like many

 Native Americans, traditionally carried their babies in